txtData/embeddingVis/README.md

 **This project visualizes how neural networks learn word embeddings.**

-A PyTorch implementation of a Neural Network is being used to learn word embeddings and predict part-of-speech (POS) tags for a small toy set of training examples.
+It uses a PyTorch implementation of a Neural Network to learn word embeddings and predict part-of-speech (POS) tags.
 The network consists of an embedding layer and a linear layer.

 The training examples contain sentences where each word is associated with the correct POS tag.
 The dictionary used for training consists of only ten words: the, a, woman, dog, apple, book, reads, eats, green, and good.
+The POS tags are noun, verb and adjective.

-The goal of the network is to learn two-dimensional word embeddings for each word, allowing for easy visualization on an x,y-graph.
-Although in practical applications the dimensionality would be higher, for simplicity, only two dimensions are used here.
+The goal of the network is to learn a two-dimensional word embedding for each word.
+In practical applications the dimensionality would of course be higher.
+Only two dimensions are used to allow easy visualization of the training process on an x/y graph.

 Initially, the coordinates of all words are randomly initialized.
 Through backpropagation, in each training iteration, the neural network adjusts the coordinates of each word slightly.
-The aim is to optimize their positions in space so that they become more suitable for predicting the corresponding words' part-of-speech accurately.
+Its aim is to optimize the words' positions in space so that they become more suitable for predicting the part-of-speech accurately.

 &nbsp;